FbnLny/UMR_Mirror-Flipper/README.md

 uploading new code:

-install rshell with >pip install rshell connect to board with >rshell -p PORT               # PORT being the serial port on which the ESP32 is connected, check device manager if not sure upload code with >cp boot.py /pyboard/boot.py       # navigate to directory where code is saved first to enter python prompt enter >repl reset the board after uploading new code
+install rshell with >pip install rshell

+connect to board with >rshell -p PORT

+upload code with >cp /PATH/boot.py /pyboard/boot.py

+to enter python prompt enter >repl

+reset the board after uploading new code

 troubleshooting:

-if board is bricked and connecting via rshell is not possible \n connect to board using serial tool rename the boot.py file with the following commands:
+if board is bricked and connecting via rshell is not possible connect to board using serial tool and rename the boot.py file with the following commands:

->uos.rename("boot.py", "temp_boot.py")
+uos.rename("boot.py", "temp_boot.py")

 or delete the file entirely

->uos.rm("boot.py")
+uos.rm("boot.py")

 then reset the board and upload new code